CHETAN1KUKREJA/AI-in-Metaverse/README.md

 Finished in 13.0836s
 ```

 We test it for the sample setup 5 times, 4 of the outputs are trying to talk with itself, only a single one is reasonable `go_to market`.
 The average running time is \~8s.
+However with a high quality prompt with a more descriptive setting of the environment, the results are reasonable even with a smaller model. eg:-

+{'actions': [AgentAction(tool='talk', tool_input={'agent_name': 'Maria', 'message': "Hello Maria, I have apples and I'd be willing to trade some for money.
+Would you consider making a trade?"}, log='```json\n{"thought": "I currently have 50 euros and 20 apples.
+I am in the forest and Maria, who has no apples, is nearby.
+I can try to collect more apples, go to the trade centre to trade with other agents, or continue talking to Maria to check if her offer changes.
+I should maximize my money and apples.
+I will try to trade apples for money with Maria again.",\n "action": "talk",\n "action_input": {\n   "agent_name": "Maria",\n   "message": "Hello Maria, I have apples and I\'d be willing to trade some for money.
+Would you consider making a trade?"\n }\n}```')], 'messages': [AIMessage(content='```json\n{"thought": "I currently have 50 euros and 20 apples.
+I am in the forest and Maria, who has no apples, is nearby.
+I can try to collect more apples, go to the trade centre to trade with other agents, or continue talking to Maria to check if her offer changes.
+I should maximize my money and apples.
+I will try to trade apples for money with Maria again.",\n "action": "talk",\n "action_input": {\n   "agent_name": "Maria",\n   "message": "Hello Maria, I have apples and I\'d be willing to trade some for money.
+Would you consider making a trade?"\n }\n}```', additional_kwargs={}, response_metadata={})]}

-We have test to include the Qwen LLM inside of langchain, currently it cannot stop at the position we want and it's even slower.
-(Should we still go ahead to fix and test it?)
+We have test to include the Qwen LLM inside of langchain.
+The results were good but needs further work in optimizing the runtime to fully utilise the GPU and minimize the time per call and to match the <2 seconds average time of mistral API.

 Procedure to run the langchain pipeline in the Jupyter Notebook found in the location src/llm/langchain/final_langchain.ipynb :-